 |Position:||Director of Operations|

-Lucas McKay enters his sixth season with the men’s basketball program in 2015-16, his second as director of operations.
+Lucas McKay enters his seventh season with the men’s basketball program in 2016-17, his third as director of operations.
 McKay assumed the promotion after Dick Bender left to become an assistant coach at the College of Charleston.
 McKay previously was Clemson’s video coordinator from 2010-14.

 McKay helped the Tigers to a 23-13 overall record in 2013-14, including a 10-8 mark in ACC play.
 Clemson’s record signified a 10-win improvement over the 2012-13 team’s 13-18 record.
 The Tigers led the nation in three-point percentage defense (.285) and were ranked among the NCAA top 10 in scoring defense (58.4 ppg) and blocks per game (6.1).